nefarius/vicius/README.md

 ## Prerequisites

 - Windows 7 or later (x86, x86_64, ARM64)
+  - **Note:** currently anything below Windows 10 is untested and low priority
 - An NTFS formatted volume
 - An Internet connection
 - Your software updates packaged in some sort of setup or self-extractor